-- Visit our school website for up-to-date information about events. - Look for our weekly school e-bulletin and follow us on Twitter @markville_YRDSB
+Visit our school website for up-to-date information about events.

-• You can also find updated information about the Board at www.yrdsb.ca, Twitter @YRDSB, Instagram @yrdsb.schools, or the Board podcast TuneIn YRDSB wherever you listen to podcasts.
+- We communicate on a weekly basis with families through our newsletter that is sent out on Friday afternoons.
+You can also follow us on Instagram @emilycarryrdsb to get updates and see what is happening in our school. - You can also find updated information about the Board at www.yrdsb.ca, X (formerly Twitter) @YRDSB, Instagram @yrdsb.schools, or the Board podcast TuneIn YRDSB wherever you listen to podcasts.